grassrootseconomics/org-website/content/Blog/community-currencies.md

 Author: Will Ruddick
 Date: Jan 7 2021
 Slug: community-currencies
 Summary: Decentralized Exchange (DEX) Contracts contain multitudes.
 There are nearly infinite ways to use them to connect blockchain contracts...

-tags

-: dex,excahnge,liquidity,community currency
+Tags: dex,excahnge,liquidity,community currency

 Decentralized Exchange (DEX) Contracts contain multitudes.
 There are nearly infinite ways to use them to connect blockchain contracts (like